-Efficiency properties are a concern of Bénabou (1996).
-His dynamic model of human capital investments is more general than ours by incorporating endogenous labor supply.
-However, attention is restricted to particular functional forms for utility and production.
-Moreover, specific distributions are assumed for ability and productivity shocks.
-These are realized after investment choices are made, which removes an essential heterogeneity compared to our model: all agents with a given income level take identical investment decisions and have identical consumptions.
+Efficiency properties of competitive equilibria with endogenous human capital and missing financial markets are studied in Bénabou (1996).
+His model is more general than ours regarding parental labor supply decisions.
+On the other hand, attention is restricted to particular functional forms for utility and production, and specific distributions are assumed for ability and productivity shocks.
+These are realized after investment choices are made, which removes the key heterogeneity in our model: all agents with a given income level take identical investment decisions and have identical consumptions.
 In this case there is no point in redistributing within the same income/occupational class.
 However, given that incomes follow an ergodic process in equilibrium, individual investments are complements in production and utility is strictly concave in consumption, every dynasty prefers a positive amount of inter-occupational redistribution from a long-term perspective.
 In the short run, tax-funded education subsidies reduce consumption for rich dynasties but the greater the discount factor, the more agents find that the long-term gains dominate.
-So as one could show for inter-occupational redistribution in our model, too, Bénabou finds that collective financing of education becomes a Pareto improvement in a sufficiently patient society.12 In contrast, intra-occupational redistribution among agents who have identical human capital but choose different consumptions - because they face different child abilities or noisy signals thereof - can achieve an interim improvement of consumption utility in every period.
-Taking appropriate care of general equilibrium spillovers, the policies studied in this paper hence constitute Pareto improvements without any constraints on dynastic time preferences or intensity of parental altruism.
+So analogous to our result concerning ex post Pareto improving policies that redistribute within occupations, Bénabou finds that collective financing of education becomes a Pareto improvement in a sufficiently patient society.11 The main contrast with our paper is that we focus on redistribution among parents in the same occupation who have children with different abilities, which achieves interim Pareto improvements without any constraints on intensity of parental altruism.